Obstructive Sleep Apnea

 • Large neck or collar size (17 inches or more in men and 16 inches or more in women)

-• Large tongue, which may fall back and block the airway
+• Large tongue, tonsils or adenoids that can block the airway

 • Obesity